Skip to main content

 Heatmaps are available in certain regions.
 Upon selecting a Routing type, a geofence will be displayed on the map to highlight supported regions.

-Geofence for Connectivity-based Heatmaps in GOAT
+Coverage for Connectivity-based Heatmaps

 If you would like to perform analyses beyond this geofence, feel free to contact us.
 We would be happy to discuss further options.